Include these top 10 things to do in Athens Greece in your city break itinerary. See the main attractions in Athens without missing a thing.

 1. Temple Of Olympian Zeus

-If you are looking for things to do in Athens, you probably already know there’s really no escaping the temples, nor should you even consider doing it!
+If you are looking for what not to miss in Athens, you probably already know there’s really no escaping the temples, nor should you even consider doing it!

 Greece is a country with a vast, rich culture, and its stunning capital is sure to transport you all the way back to ancient times through the outstanding architecture alone.